 Any type of training that puts a strain on your knee should be avoided.
 Walking is hit or miss.
 Some walking is OK as it can help keep you limber, but it does pound on your knee in the same way that running does.
 Don’t make walking your primary form of fitness since the benefits do not outweigh the problems that it contributes to your knee pain.

-Don’t avoid exercise with knee problems, just avoid the wrong kinds of exercise that might make your injuries worse.
+If you have knee problems, you shouldn’t avoid exercise, just avoid the wrong kinds of exercise that might make your injuries worse.
 Rowing is an exercise that should actually be good for your knees and not cause them any additional harm or injury.

 Consistency Is Important